Add a new shower or upgrade an old one to add visual appeal and value to your home

 Configurations include rectangular, angled, round and square.

 Shower Wall Materials

-Shower bases, also known as pans or trays, protect the floor from moisture under your shower.
+Shower bases are also known as pans or trays and they protect the floor from moisture under your shower.
 Sizes are standardized for traditional showers ranging from 32” – 48” and may be used with any surround.

-threshold for easy walk- or roll-in entry for individuals with special needs.
+Low-level bases are ideal for open shower alcoves and for easy entry for individuals with special needs.

 Measuring Your Space

 Accurate measuring is essential to ensure a proper fit.
 Always measure twice for accuracy.